xenia-canary/xenia-canary.github.io/_pages/games.md

 ***

-This can used for games list, with flexible_include tag. `{% flexible_include yourfile.md/yml/whatever %} `
+This can used for games list, with flexible_include tag.

 ***